Can Ketone Supplements Rev Up Your Workouts?

 The body typically burns carbohydrates to fuel muscles when you’re active.
 But if you don’t provide the carbs, the body will turn to fat.

-“The term ketosis refers to a process when you restrict the human body of carbohydrates to the point where it begins to break down fatty acids for fuel,” Ms. Bogden says.
+“The term ketosis refers to a process when you restrict the human body of carbohydrates to the point where it begins to break down fatty acids for fuel,” Fiorita says.
 “Ketones are the byproduct of this breakdown.”

 Your body needs time to adjust to a low-carbohydrate diet.
 And you likely won’t feel or perform at your best during that process.
 That’s why some athletes look to supplements.

-“People use ketone supplements in a situation when they would like to reach a state of ketosis more quickly or stay in a state of ketosis more efficiently,” Ms. Bogden says.
+“People use ketone supplements in a situation when they would like to reach a state of ketosis more quickly or stay in a state of ketosis more efficiently,” says Fiorita.

-“Ketone supplementation may provide you with that ‘special feeling’ (a deep state of ketosis), but it is not providing your body with any form of nutrition or added metabolic health benefits,” Ms. Bogden says.
+“Ketone supplementation may help you get into ketosis, but it’s not providing your body with any form of nutrition or added metabolic health benefits,” says Fiorita.

 She adds that you may think more clearly and notice appetite suppression when taking ketone supplements, but they don’t actually help your body burn fat.